Head's up, there might be affiliate links ahead!

 Now onto the good stuff!

 Macros (macronutrients) are fats, protein, and carbs.
 Most foods have a combination of all 3, but typically there’s one overriding macro (ie, bread is almost entirely carbs, but has some protein and a little fat).
-If you have no idea how many grams of protein are in a 5-ounce chicken breast or how many carbs are in a 1/2 cup of broccoli, not to worry.
-That’s also why you’re doing habit 5 – to learn this stuff.
+If you have no idea how many grams of protein are in a 5-ounce chicken breast or how many carbs are in a 1/2 cup of broccoli, I strongly urge you to learn how to track your macros on myfitnesspal.com, if only for a week or two until you get a sense of how much you’re eating.
 Once you know it, you can pretty much trust yourself to figure out your own diet for the rest of your life.

 How many macros should you aim for?
 That’s again, up to you and only you can know best.
 General guidelines suggest that most people looking to lose weight should eat somewhere around 10 to 12 times their body weight in total calories and start fat calories at least 35% to 60% of your total diet, then splitting carbs and protein between the remaining 60%.
 Again, this isn’t a hard and fast rule, but a baseline to start from.
 You can tweak from there based on your energy and hunger levels.

 So, as a 135lbs woman, my total calories might look like this:

 135lbs x 12 = 1620 total calories per day: